 Tip: Think about the mental image a new guest would have while reading your menu for the first time.
 What is obvious to you might not be to someone who is new.
 Consider what clarifications or inquiries a customer could require, then include those descriptions on your restaurant's menu.

-Step 5: Choose a color scheme for the menu
+Step 5: Choose a color scheme

 When you have all of your menu items listed on the sheet in a logical order, it's time to start considering graphic design.
 For your menu, pick colors that are representative of your restaurant's identity.
 This can be as easy as determining which three colors you'd want to see on the menu or choosing to print your menu in black and white to save money.